Skip to content

 brainjar status

-See Brains for more on saving and switching.
+See Brains for more on saving and switching, and the brainjar brain reference.

-Content between <!-- brainjar:start --> and <!-- brainjar:end --> is managed by brainjar.
+Content between <!-- brainjar:begin --> and <!-- brainjar:end --> is managed by brainjar.
 Everything outside those markers is yours.

 Good candidates to keep outside brainjar: